KADN-TV: Newscasts

 On March 26, 2007, KADN began running on-air promos teasing a 9 p.m. newscast with the tagline "At 9 it's news, by 10 it's history."

 Fox News Louisiana was produced by Baton Rouge Fox affiliate WGMB.
 Originally, the first 20 minutes of the program were taped earlier and geared specifically towards the Acadiana audience, with stories by Lafayette-based reporters, plus a local forecast.
 KADN then joined WGMB's live broadcast for the final two segments, which included generic national and world news, plus a statewide sportscast.
 In 2008, the newscast was retitled Fox News Lafayette, although the former branding (Fox News Louisiana) was not removed from the set.

 On August 20, 2007, KADN debuted Fox News Louisiana AM, a 7 to 9 a.m. newscast.
 Like the evening news, certain segments were taped and included stories by the Lafayette-based reporting staff, while other segments were aired live.
 In December 2008, Fox News Louisiana AM was canceled.

 In April 2009, KADN canceled its 30-minute evening newscast and let go of its local news staff.
 KADN then aired Fox News Now at 9 p.m., a five-minute newscast featuring local headlines and a weather forecast.
 This was expanded to a full half-hour and renamed Fox15 News Lafayette when KADN's DT2 signal, simulcasting KLAF-LD, launched its news department on April 1, 2016.
 Until that time, KLAF-LD simulcast newscasts from Baton Rouge-based NBC affiliate WVLA-TV, which Nexstar operates under a shared services agreement (SSA) with White Knight Broadcasting.

 On April 3, 2017, KADN/KLAF unveiled a refurbished news set, adopted the current News 15 branding, and dropped the "Acadiana's KLAF" branding for KLAF and KADN 15.2.
-KADN 15.1 airs newscasts from 5 to 9 a.m. daily (except on weekends) and 9 p.m. nightly seven days a week.
-NBC 15.2 airs newscasts at noon, 5, 6, and 10 p.m. on weekdays, and 10 p.m. only on weekends.
-KADN 15.2 continues to be a simulcast of KLAF 14.1.
+KADN 15.1 aired newscasts from 5 to 9 a.m. daily (except on weekends) and 9 p.m. nightly seven days a week.
+NBC 15.2 aired newscasts at noon, 5, 6, and 10 p.m. on weekdays, and 10 p.m. only on weekends.
+KADN 15.2 continued to be a simulcast of KLAF 14.1.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KADN/KLAF, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
 The decision was reversed within a week by management in response to "viewer and advertiser reaction".

+In September 2026, Gray announced the merger of KADN/KLAF's news department with KATC under the Acadiana News First branding.